-WWAC is an Eisner Award-nominated online journal that employs a diverse group of intersectional, international feminists to provide an equally diverse insight into the world of comic book culture and the comic book industry at large.
-We’re committed to giving our readers diverse, interesting, critical and fun content on comic books, the comic industry, books, comic book culture, and a look into differing geeky lifestyles.
+WWAC is an Eisner Award-nominated online journal that employs a diverse group of intersectional, international feminists to provide equally diverse insight into the world of comic book culture and the comic book industry at large.
+We’re committed to giving our readers diverse, interesting, critical, and fun content on comic books, the comic industry, books, comic book culture, and a look into differing geeky lifestyles.

 WWAC covers a large variety of topics under the comic book umbrella.
-Reviews, reports on mainstream and local conventions, comic book-inspired recipes, features discussing socio-political happenings in the comic book industry, and much more.
-The contributors at WWAC work to provide a fresh, diverse outlook into the world of comic books to all our readers.
+Reviews, reports on mainstream and local conventions, comic book-inspired recipes and crafts, features discussing socio-political happenings in and around the comic book industry, and much more.
+The contributors at WWAC work to provide a fresh, diverse outlook into the world of comic books to readers from all walks of life.

 We happily accept review PDFs, ARCs, and contact from press.
 Prospective contributors should refer to our pitch guidelines here.

 Although WWAC is always growing, we don’t have any open staff positions at this time.
 If you would like to contribute on a regular basis you can contact the editors directly through email.
 So far we have published over 300 writers and are always looking for new voices to join the conversation.

 Quotes and Comments From WWAC